 This keto French almond cake is a moist, buttery almond cake made of almond flour.
 Bonus, this easy French-style almond cake is also gluten-free, sugar-free with a dairy-free option, and only 3.6 grams of net carbs per slice.

-As a French person on a keto diet, sharing a version of the popular French almond cake is must!
+As a French person on a keto diet, sharing a version of the popular French almond cake is a must!
 A buttery, moist cake with a delicious almond flavor.

 A French almond cake is a typically French butter cake served as a tea cake and perfect to pair with a cup of my bulletproof coffee.
 It has a moist, buttery crumb with a delicious almond flavor.

 But a typical French almond cake would contain more than 30 grams of net carbs per slice!
 Far from keto-friendly.

 This keto recipe is the easiest cake recipe to start your keto baking journey.
 All you need is one bowl and the ingredients below.

 To make the most delicious, moist, and soft almond flour cake without sugar or gluten, you need:

 Receive my Keto Quick Start email series to learn all about the Keto diet and kick start your keto journey!

 - Almond flour – this refers to ultra-fine almond flour.
 It’s different from almond meal.
 In fact, almond meal is coarse, dark in color, and adds a gritty texture to cakes.
 That’s why you must use golden, thin almond flour to make a delicious, moist, soft almond flour keto cake recipe.
 For more on Keto flours, read my guide on keto-friendly flours!